theshingstar030818/tftp-server/README.md

 ## Commands
 I'm familiarized myself with using the command line alone.
-I suggest downloding Source Tree as it provides a graphical GUI for everything the command line does: https://www.sourcetreeapp.com/
+I suggest downloading Source Tree as it provides a graphical GUI for everything the command line does: https://www.sourcetreeapp.com/